225061732/UNAM-I3691CP-WaterLeak-Ongwediva/README.md

 ## 🎓 Academic Context

 This project was developed as part of the **I3691CP Computer Programming I** module at the **University of Namibia (UNAM)**, under the supervision of **Mr. Abisai**, Semester 1, 2026.
 It serves as the group's semester-long application development project, covering the full software development lifecycle from concept to implementation.
+This is to ensure that all facilities around Ongwediva are kept under correct human living standards

 ---Updated by Leonard - feature/login-page branch